Lured Into a Trap

-Oh, big, big mistake, really huge.
+The Doctor: Oh, big, big mistake, really huge.
 Didn't anyone ever tell you there's one thing you never put in a trap, if you're smart, if you value your continued existence, if you have any plans about seeing tomorrow, there's one thing you never, ever put in a trap.
-Bob:

 - Happens frequently in the Stargate Verse.
 The protagonists always acknowledge that it's a trap and then go anyway.